jxmot/github-feeds/README.md

 # github-feeds

 This repository contains a "GitHub Feed" browser plug-in.
-On the backend there is a *mock* API that can replace GitHub's.
+On the back-end there is a *mock* API that can replace GitHub's.

 # History